-- Council receives hundreds of complaints each year from members of the community in relation to infestations of invasive biosecurity matter - invasive animals that are prohibited or restricted matter; - Council is aware that the Sunshine Coast Council local government area have infestations of invasive biosecurity matter - invasive animals that are prohibited or restricted matter and many of these populations are mobile which means that individual localities cannot be specified as populations are mobile; - 3.
-Previous proactive and reactive feral animal control programs have established that there are populations of invasive biosecurity matter invasive animals that are prohibited or restricted matter throughout the Sunshine Coast Council local government area and these populations are impacting on the social, environmental and economic components; - 4.
-Council is aware through the network of establishmed community led local area coordination wild dog baiting groups that wild dogs are impacting on their primary production; - 5.
-The program supports the Sunshine Coast Council Local Government Pest Management Plan 2012-2016 objectives.
+- Council receives over 500 complaints each year from members of the community in relation to infestations of invasive biosecurity matter - invasive animals that are prohibited or restricted matter; - Council is aware that the Sunshine Coast Council local government area has infestations of invasive biosecurity matter invasive animals that are prohibited or restricted matter and many of these populations are mobile which means that individual localities cannot be specified as populations are transient; - 3.
+Previous proactive and reactive feral animal control and monitoring programs have established that there are populations of invasive biosecurity matter invasive animals that are prohibited or restricted matter throughout the Sunshine Coast Council local government area and these populations are impacting on the social, environmental, and economic components; - 4.
+Council is aware through the network of established community led local area coordination wild dog baiting groups that feral dogs and dingos are impacting on their primary production; - 5.
+The program supports the Sunshine Coast Council Local Government Area Biosecurity Plan 2017 objectives.